yuayixio/webDeploymentCICD/README.md

 - Invalid YAML file
     -> Space sensitive!!
 Try to avoid unnecessary tabs/white spaces
 - Ports/Firewall not open
+    -> ssh, http, https...
 - Sudo rights of the user
+    -> Make use of local variable and *echo $PASSWORD_VARIABLE | sudo *someSudoCommands*
 - Not alpine distribution (apk not working)
+- Web server not allowed to access copied repository -> chmod (but take care of sensitive data) Incorrect ssh configuration or key-pair
+    -> Save public key on *~/ssh/authorized_keys*

 # Runner for Research Group

 The GitLab Runner is the tool used to run your jobs and send the results back to GitLab.
-It basically the executing part of GitLab CI, responsible with following the task defined in the *gitlab-ci.yml* file.
-The detailed instructions of registering a runner can be found [How-To](https://docs.gitlab.com/runner/register/index.html) here.
+It is basically the executing part of GitLab CI, following the tasks defined in the *gitlab-ci.yml* file.
+The detailed instructions of registering a runner can be found [How-To](https://docs.gitlab.com/runner/register/index.html) here. the Gitlab Runner can have different forms, such as a docker container or a virtual command shell.
+Per default, GitLab provides pre-defined Shared Runner, running on their own server.

-However, in order to have a shared runner for the research group,
+However, since we work on the *git.scc.kit.edu* subdomainin, we cannot make use of these runner.
+Therefore, in order to have a shared runner for the research group, we created an own "Shared" Runner for everyone to implement in their project.

+It is running on a CentOS Server from the research group, to be found under the domain *http://aifb-bis-petrianalyzer.aifb.kit.edu/*.
+In order to make it as generic as possible, this runner was defined as a docker container with an ubuntu 18.04 image.
+Activating it for your project is fairly easy and only requires the following steps:

+1.)
+Activate GitLab CI for your project (as described in the beginning of this Readme ([How-To](hhttps://docs.gitlab.com/ee/ci/enable_or_disable_ci.html#per-project-user-setting)))
+2.)
+Select Runner on CI settings
+    *Settings -> CI/CD -> Runner -> Specific Runner -> Select Runner with Tags "Docker, Ubuntu, onCentOS" ([Link](https://git.scc.kit.edu/utehf/example-web-project/runners/1017)) and press "Activate for this project*
+3.)
+Automatically use the Runner on your next commit
+    *Please note that Runner "only" look out for new jobs every 3 seconds, so your pipeline might be stuck for a couple of seconds before executing*